 The compound surface will dry out over night even in a sealed bucket.
-To help prevent this, clean the sides of the bucket well and pour a little water on the mud before sealing with the lid.
+To help prevent this, clean the sides of the bucket we on the mud before sealing with the lid.

-- You can decrease the compound applied on the tape even more by applying a layer of duct tape over the insert decreasing the mud gap. - > 500' rolls of tape are heavier and harder to pull.
+- You can decrease the compound applied on the tape even more by applying a layer of duct tape over the insert decreasing the mud gap. - 500' rolls of tape are heavier and harder to pull.
 Place a 6" piece of 2" PVC through the tape roll for a smoother ride.